Human-Centered Healthcare Movement — Privacy Policy

 By submitting your story, you confirm that:

-You understand your story may be published, in whole or in part, anonymously;
+You understand your story may be reviewed and published, in whole or in part, anonymously;

 You grant the Movement permission to publish and share your story for advocacy, educational, or promotional purposes consistent with its mission;

-You retain ownership of your story and may request correction, withdrawal, or deletion at any time by contacting us;
+You retain ownership of your story and may request correction, withdrawal, or deletion at any time;

-You understand that while reasonable safeguards protect privacy, absolute anonymity cannot be guaranteed on the internet; and
+You understand that while reasonable safeguards are used, absolute anonymity on the internet cannot be guaranteed; and

 4. Privacy Safeguards

-We follow the privacy and data-protection standards described in our Privacy Policy, including secure storage, restricted partner access, and removal of identifying details before publication.
+We follow the privacy and data-protection standards described in our Privacy Policy, including secure storage, restricted access, and the removal of identifying details prior to publication.

-Your personal information is processed and stored in Canada under the protections of BC’s PIPA.
+Personal information is processed and stored in Canada under the protections of British Columbia’s PIPA.

 5. Withdrawal of Consent

-You may withdraw consent at any time.
-Upon withdrawal, the Movement will stop using your story for new publications or promotions and will remove it from public platforms upon request, subject to reasonable archival or legal requirements.
+Upon withdrawal, the Movement will stop using the story for new publications and will remove it from public platforms upon request, subject to reasonable archival or legal requirements.

 6. Liability Limitation

-The Movement is not liable for any direct, indirect, or consequential damages arising from participation or publication of submitted stories, except where required by law.
+The Movement is not liable for direct, indirect, or consequential damages arising from participation or publication, except where required by law.

-Participation is voluntary and at your own discretion.
+Participation is voluntary and at the contributor’s discretion.

 7. Contact Us